surajacharya12/PhotoBooth/README.md

-# Photobooth App
+# 📸 Photobooth App

-A modern, full-stack photobooth application built with Next.js, TypeScript, and Tailwind CSS.
+Photobooth is a modern, full-stack web application for capturing, uploading, and sharing photos.
+Built with Next.js, TypeScript, and Tailwind CSS, it delivers a fast, responsive, and beautiful user experience.

-## Features
+## ✨ Features

-- **User Authentication:** Secure user login and registration.
+- **User Authentication:** Secure login and registration
-- **Image Uploads:** Upload images from your device.
+- **Image Uploads:** Upload images from your device
-- **Real-time Gallery:** View uploaded photos in a real-time gallery.
+- **Real-time Gallery:** View uploaded photos instantly
-- **Photo Effects:** Apply various effects and filters to your photos.
+- **Photo Effects:** Apply effects and filters to your photos
-- **Responsive Design:** A seamless experience across all devices.
+- **Responsive Design:** Seamless experience on all devices
+- **Modern UI:** Built with shadcn/ui and Tailwind CSS

+yarn dev

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites